-Recently, Souzan El-Eid, MD was an instructor at the American Society of Breast Surgeons’ 15th Annual Meeting, teaching a class on Breast Ultrasound and Stereotactic Breast Biopsy.
-She was also invited by the American Society of Clinical Oncology (ACSO) to review and publish a clinical practice guideline on surgical margins for breast-conserving surgery with whole-breast irradiation in stage I and II invasive breast cancer.
+Dr. El-Eid is an instructor at the American Society of Breast Surgeons’ Annual Meeting, teaching Breast Ultrasound and Stereotactic Breast Biopsy.
+She was also invited by the American Society of Clinical Oncology (ACSO) to review and publish clinical practice guidelines on surgical margins for breast-conserving surgery with whole-breast irradiation in stage I and II invasive breast cancer.
 The data was published by the Journal of Clinical Oncology in spring 2014.

-Dr. El-Eid is a member of various medical committees and serves as President of the Clark County Medical Society.
-Additionally, she co-authors numerous publications about breast cancer and breast diseases and frequently gives presentations and lecturers about breast cancer to the public and physicians.
+Additionally, Dr. El-Eid serves on various medical committees, co-authors numerous publications about breast cancer and breast diseases and frequently gives presentations and lecturers about breast cancer to the public and physicians.

 Dr. El-Eid practices by her core philosophy, “The patient always comes first, all else is secondary.”